mghneurotherapeutics/DARPA-ARC/README.md

-Code for the upcoming publication to JNeurosci for ARC slow-event related study.
+Code for the ARC manuscript submitted to and summarily rejected by the Journal of Neuroscience.
+Archived for historical purposes.